nbouchard/trinity/README.md

 ### `grunt verify`

 Grunt Verify is designed to allow someone to check the overall code quality of our site against our various coding style guides.
-We check code quality on our SCSS, JS, and resulting HTML.
+We check code quality on our SCSS and JS.

 #### JSHint